FelixVi/PurpleMesa/README.md

 ### Parser / AST
 * Generate hierarchy table when design is parsed
 * Populate a symbol table to tag specific type of identifiers
-* Finalize AST structure - continue with visitor pattern to make adding new AST transformation easy or switch to a more generic node type as used in Yosys?
+* Finalize AST structure - continue with visitor pattern to make adding new AST transformations easy or switch to a more generic node type as used in Yosys?
 ### Elaboration
 * Memory extraction
 ### RTIL export